bamboo-io/bamboo-copy/PORTFOLIO-INFO.md

 - $40 in Silver (20%)
 - $20 in Ethereum (10%)

 Notice how the current portfolio breakdown is different than your chosen portfolio composition.
 This is because the portfolio composition only affect **future** investment.
-Keep an eye our for portfolio rebalancing where we will allow you to rebalance your portfolio to have a selected breakdown.
-We haven't enabled this yet as it is a taxable event so we want to ensure our customers understand the implications fully.
+Keep an eye out for portfolio rebalancing where we will allow you to rebalance your portfolio to have a selected breakdown.
+We haven't enabled this yet as it is a taxable event, so we want to ensure our customers understand the implications fully.

 If you have any questions please visit our [website](https://www.getbamboo.io).